mariya/biodata/README.md

 ## Installation
 You will need to have node and npm installed in order to run this code (https://nodejs.org)

-Then from the root directory of the project, run:
+From the root directory of the project, run:
 ```
 npm install
 ```